yoyamoon/learngit/readme.txt

 And name this branch learnrebase.
 Now, try to merge all these commits in one commit.

+1.Hi, i'm master.
+First change here.
-1.Add sth here first.
+2.Add sth here first.
-2.Fix code...
+3.Fix code...
-3.done. commit and comments.
+4.done. commit and comments.